 In this series of essays, I’ve been exploring how embracing the social aspect of self construction might alter our view of what it means to be an individual.
 In previous essays, I have introduced the “I/me” model of George H. Mead and the ningen model of Watsuji Tetsuro.
 In this essay, I introduce the thinking of a late 20th century Japanese thinker who was influenced by both Watsuji and Mead.
 Hamaguchi Eshun used systems theory to construct a model of the self that preserves the integrity of the internally-constructed self while embedding that self in the context of other people and things.
 Like Mead and Watsuji, he used linguistic devices to illustrate his understanding of how a self is developed and how it functions.
 Hamaguchi is often associated with the nihonjinron school of thought because his initial work was focused on explaining how the Japanese self is distinct from the self of Western philosophy.
 Eventually, he proposed that his construct for the Japanese self might also describe human selves in general.

 In 1997 Hamaguchi released an article titled A Methodological Basis for Japanese Studies –With regard to “Relatum” as its Foundation.
 For many years, Hamaguchi had been arguing that the Japanese self should be described as a kanjin (間人), which might be roughly translated as a “relational person” or “between person.”
-He coined the neologism kanjin by reversing the order of the two characters that make up the word for person in Japanese; ningen (人間) might be translated as “person between.”
-As discussed in the previous article in this series, Watsuji Tetsuro used the term ningen to illustrate how the Japanese see the self as something that is constructed in a social context.
-He contrasted the Japanese socially-constructed self (ningen) with the Western conception of an individual as something that is constructed separately from other people.
+He coined the neologism kanjin by inverting the two characters that make up the word for person in Japanese.
+As discussed in the previous essay in this series, Watsuji Tetsuro used the term ningen (人間) to illustrate how the Japanese see the self as something that is constructed in a social context.
+Watsuji contrasted the Japanese socially-constructed self (ningen) with the Western conception of an individual as something that is constructed separately from other people.
 Hamaguchi made this comparison even more stark.
 He contrasted the Japanese kanjin (間人- social self) with the Western kojin (個人- unitary self).
-Kojin is word typically used in Japanese as a translation for the English word “individual.”
+Kojin is the typical Japanese translation for the English word “individual.”

 Hamaguchi was active in the second half of the 20th century, a period that saw Japan emerge from the ruins of WWII to become the leading economic power in Asia.
 By the middle of the 1980s, many even believed that Japan was on the cusp of supplanting the United States as the world’s leading economy.
 The post-war Japanese success story led to renewed interest both inside and outside Japan in what made Japan special.
 By this time, the social sciences had changed significantly.
 Anthropology, sociology, social psychology, and cross-cultural psychology had become firmly established as fields of research that explored the dynamics of social groups and individuals within social groups.
 Simultaneously, the fields of political science and economics had also continued to evolve.
 Applications of game theory, rational choice theory and complex statistical analysis were displacing the broad strokes of qualitative analysis and political philosophy that had characterized these fields in the previous century.